Moduli spaces of Hecke modifications for rational and elliptic curves: Parabolic bundles

 where $(L,\sigma_{p_1},\cdots,\sigma_{p_n})$ and $(L',\sigma_{p_1}',\cdots,\sigma_{p_n}')$ are the induced parabolic structures on $L$ and $L'$. \end{definition}

-\begin{definition} A rank 2 parabolic bundle is {\em parabolically stable} if its parabolic slope is strictly greater than the parabolic slope of any of its proper parabolic subbundles, it is {\em parabolically semistable} if its parabolic slope is greater than or equal than the parabolic slope of any of its proper parabolic subbundles, and it is {\em parabolically unstable} if it has a proper parabolic subbundle of strictly greater slope. \end{definition}
+\begin{definition} A rank 2 parabolic bundle is {\em stable} if its parabolic slope is strictly greater than the parabolic slope of any of its proper parabolic subbundles, {\em semistable} if its parabolic slope is greater than or equal than the parabolic slope of any of its proper parabolic subbundles, \emph{strictly semistable} if it is semistable but not stable, and {\em unstable} if it has a proper parabolic subbundle of strictly greater slope. \end{definition}

+If $\calE$ is a stable parabolic bundle, then $\Aut(\calE) = \Complex^\times$ consists only of trivial automorphisms that scale the fibers of the underlying vector bundle by a constant factor.